 Spring break and travel go hand in hand.
-For many students, that means spending a week in the sunshine somewhere beautiful.
-For GVI alternative spring break volunteers, that means spending a week in the sun somewhere beautiful while contributing to impactful projects....
+For many students that means spending a week in the sunshine somewhere beautiful.
+But what if you could have more?
+For GVI’s alternative spring break volunteers, that means spending a week in the sun somewhere beautiful while...

 On July 11th, 2016, I arrived in Quepos for the second time.
 I felt less nervous, more prepared and definitely excited.
 This is my second year volunteering here in Quepos; I spent four weeks in June 2015 with GVI, also on the teaching English program.
 After my time...

 It was my second week as a volunteer in the Community Development Project in el Cocal when we were met with the news that the school we work in was taking part in a nation-wide teacher strike.
 For the children this would be a cause for celebration – no school!
 But for...